Montmartre Walking Tour: Artists, Paintings, Studios, Canteens

 The upper Montmartre circuit can be approached just as a pleasant walk featuring interesting and picturesque sites.

 Those of you interested in history and art history can browse the more detailed contextual information that I have put together.
-These include: influences on Picasso’s Demoiselles d’Avignon; the Salon system; the Commune and the History and culture of Montmartre.
+These include: the History and culture of Montmartre, the Commune, the Salon system, influences on Picasso’s Demoiselles d’Avignon.
+I look briefly at late 19th century gender stereotypes in French society on my working women and bourgeois men page.

 Most of this more detailed material reflects conventional views from authoritative sources.
-I do also throw in some personal interpretation.
-I hope the tour will make you want to find out more about the artists who lived, worked, found inspiration and walked through Montmartre.
+I do also throw in some personal interpretation because that is part of the fun of looking at art.

 stairs leading to Bateau Lavoir artists' studios Montmartre.
 Superposed text reads on the artists' trail in Montmartre